Luke Cahill - MBACP, BSc Counselling & Psychotherapy

 Areas of counselling I deal with

-Each 50-minute session costs £45, with a limited number of concession places available for students and others on low incomes (I do not currently have any concessionary slots available).
-I offer an initial 30-minute meeting to discuss the possibility of working together and this is available without charge or expectation to continue.
+Each 50-minute session costs £45, with a limited number of concession places available for people on low incomes (I do not currently have any concessionary slots available).

 Concessions offered for

-If you have any questions or if you'd like to arrange an initial meeting, please get in touch by phone, email, or through the website.
+If you have any questions or if you'd like to arrange a meeting, please get in touch by phone, email, or through my website.